-If you've called Meals on Wheels San Francisco during the past 22 years, you will have been greeted by the reassuring voice of Miss Harvi Brantley.
+If you’ve called Meals on Wheels San Francisco during the last two decades, you will have been greeted by the reassuring voice of Miss Harvi Brantley.

-Our meals recipients know the friendly voice that listens on the other end of the phone and often calls asking for Miss Harvi simply needing someone who will listen, and she does.
+Our meal recipients know the friendly voice that listens on the other end of the phone and often calls asking for Miss Harvi simply needing someone who will listen, and she does.

-Meals on Wheels drivers gave her the name "Miss Harvi," a sign of the deep respect, that she has fostered over more than two decades as the Customer Service Lead and Office Manager for the organization.
-If you ask her supervisor, she'll say, "it takes four people to fill Miss Harvi's shoes when she goes on vacation."
+In 2000, Meals on Wheels drivers gave her the name “Miss Harvi,” a sign of the deep respect, that she has fostered as the Customer Service Lead and Office Manager for the organization.
+If you ask her supervisor, she’ll say, “It takes four people to fill Miss Harvi’s shoes when she goes on vacation.”